• Skip to primary navigation

 When

-Mistakes made while a real estate licensee, even if not discovered until after you cease being a licensee
+Mistakes made while a real estate licencee even if not discovered until you cease being a licencee

 Yes